Debugger-Demons/whoknows_variations_dd/devopsnotes.md

 ---

 > 🔐 Always prefer minimal, scoped credentials to reduce risk.
 Use `GITHUB_TOKEN` when possible, and avoid using personal credentials.

+## During class

+### SAST vs DAST

+SAST (static application security testing):

+white-box testing

+DAST (dynamic application security testing):

+black-box testing

+### Backups

+Find a way to backup your data.
+It is not a task but a good idea to think about.

+### What to do

+Read about iptables and ufw

+iptables is a powerful, command-line-based firewall utility in Linux, used for controlling network traffic coming into and going out of a system

+### Tutorial for security testing

+Tjek slides.

+Man kan køre workflows i SAST (Bandit og Safety) for at tjekke vulnebalities i Python

+DAST OWASP ZAP den kører programmet og laver vulnebality for applikaitonen mens den kører.

+### Continous Testing

+### playwright

+Is a tool to test how your frontend works.
+You can save your interactions with the frontend in the future and test whether it works or not.
+It is really good and must be implemented in our project.

+# DevOps Uge 9

+# DevOps Uge 10

+Man skal ikke være bange for at ødelægge noget.
+Man skal kunne prøve på det for at se om hvad der kunne optimeres.

+- Det gjorde vi ikke i starten i vores gruppe, men vi skulle dog nok have gjort det.

+Læs op på Crawler.
+Jeg har oprettet en crawler fil i 11_crawler folder.

+Der er forskel på logging, monitoring, tracing og profiling.

+### Tracing

+Tracing - Er end-to-end journey.
+Det står i slidesne.

+### Profiling

+Det er for eksempel at stress teste sit system.

+## Monitoring

+Vi observer systemet.
+Ting som CPU, memory, errors.

+### Logging

+Man kan for eksempel logge events, for eksempel en person udfører en specifik event.

+### ------------------

+Hvorfor ikke have logging i samme folder ?

+Du kan skille dem ad.
+Det er ikke noget alvorligt men hvad nu hvis du ender med at slette det ?
+Derfor er det nok en god ide at skille dem ad.

+"Monitoring is for asking questions" Det vil blive stilt til eksamen med hvorfor vi monitor.